Lease An Electric Subaru Through a Green Car Scheme

 The dashboard layout is user-friendly, though the driving position may be divisive.
 The Solterra and bZ4X adopt a design similar to Peugeot, with a smaller, lower-mounted steering wheel intended to provide a clear view of the dial display over the wheel rather than through it.
 This design aims to enhance the car's agile feel, but some drivers might find that the steering wheel obscures the dials in their preferred position.
 It is advisable to test this setup to ensure it suits your preferences before making a purchase or lease decision.

-Salary sacrifice the Subaru Solterra from The Electric Car Scheme
+Salary sacrifice the Subaru Solterra with our Green Car Scheme.

 Switching to an electric car is one of the most significant ways to make a positive change to net zero.
 Our mission, at The Electric Car Scheme, is to make it cheaper and easier than any other option through salary sacrifice.
 We have now also launched our used car salary sacrifice offering, which makes electric cars cheaper than ever before.
 This allows employees to save 30-60% on any used electric car by reducing their salary.
 We are extremely excited by this launch and believe you should be too!